 From optimising DNA sequencing to discovering how algae can be used as an alternative for petroleum, you could say chemical engineers have solutions to any problem.
 Chemical Engineering graduates learn to develop new drugs, and fertilizers, increase energy efficiency and manage chemical plants.

 Many people might not understand exactly what you do and how it works – but that’s ok.
 You can simply tell them that many of the things they take for granted on a daily basis are influenced by your work.
-There’s no need to go into complex chemical formulas.
 You will sleep better at night knowing that you’re making the world safer, faster, and healthier.

-Students who graduate with Bachelor's or Master's degrees in Chemical Engineering find jobs as chemical engineers, energy engineers, product development scientists, material scientists, nuclear engineers, and others.Read more View all Distance Learning courses in Chemical Engineering
+Chemical Engineering graduates find jobs as chemical engineers, energy engineers, product development scientists, material scientists, nuclear engineers, and others.Read more